 Temporary Green Hair Color May Not Wash Out of Blonde Hair

-First of all, if you have blonde hair DO NOT color your hair with any kind of green hair color, even spray color, that says it will wash out.
-For most blondes, the green hair color will go into the hair shaft deeper than you intend because of its porosity.
-This will leave you with green hair color for days and sometimes weeks.
+First of all, if you have blonde hair DO NOT color your hair with any kind of green hair pigment, even spray color, that says it will wash out.
+For most blondes, the green shade will go into the hair shaft deeper than you intend because of its porosity.
+This will leave you with green hair for days and sometimes weeks.
 The only solution when this happens is to go to a salon and have them use bleach to remove the green hair color.

 ...and Sometimes Even Darker Hair Colors